 Visiting Bruges from Zeebrugge by taxi

 If you’d rather be dropped off right in the heart of Bruges you could pick up or order a local taxi from the exit of Zeebrugge port.
-This may be more expensive than taking a busy or train, but if you’re travelling in a group then you could spread the cost.
+This may be more expensive than taking a busy or train, but if you have mobility concerns or are travelling in a large group this may be the most preferable option.

 The overcast skies on this particular visit emphasised the amazing Gothic architecture that Bruges is famous for.
 The moody weather also made the idea of indulging in waffles, triple cooked fries and hot chocolate all the more appealing.